chauduyphanvu/reddit-markdown/README.md

 		* Note: This feature is only available in v1.5.0 and above.
 	* If you have a multireddit (i.e. collection of multiple subreddits) defined in `settings.json`, enter its name, e.g. `m/stocks`.
 		* Note: This feature is only available in v1.6.0 and above.
-6. **Enter the path where you want to save the Markdown file(s)**.
+7. **Enter the path where you want to save the Markdown file(s)**.
 	* Leave blank to save in the same folder (where you called the script from)
 	* Starting from v1.4.0, posts can also be saved as HTML files.
 To do so, get the updated `settings.json` file from that release, and use the `file_format` option.
 Accepted values are `html` and `md`.
 	* Tip: Starting with the 1.1.0 release, you can set a default path in the `settings.json` file.
 See [Custom Settings](#custom-settings) for details.

-## Authentication (Optional)
+## Authentication (Highly Recommended)

-To avoid being rate-limited by Reddit, you can configure the script to authenticate with your Reddit account.
-This is highly recommended if you plan to download a large number of posts.
+To avoid being rate-limited by Reddit, you can configure the script to authenticate with your Reddit account. **This is highly recommended** if you plan to download a large number of posts.
+Authentication support was added in version 1.12.0.

 1.  **Create a `settings.json` file:**
     *   In the root directory of the project, make a copy of `settings.json.example` and rename it to `settings.json`.